 Justin had originally decided to stay at home to work.
 This ended up being a very good idea as we would soon both realize.
 Once I arrived in Florida and gained access to WiFi at the hotel, I received Justin’s distressed text messages.
 He told me that his stomach ached, quite badly, and he didn’t know what to do.
 I asked if the pain had progressed to his lower right side, and indeed, it had.
 This led me to believe that he may have appendicitis and I asked him to look up the symptoms online.
 As it turned out, he had all of the symptoms.
 I advised him to go to the hospital immediately.

 In the meantime, I had rented a car to explore a little bit of Miami.
 I was without WiFi here and there, all the while worrying about Justin.
 When I returned to the hotel in the late afternoon, I learned that he did have appendicitis and would have to wait to meet with the surgeon at the hospital.
 I was so glad that he didn’t come to TBEX with me.
 He would have had his surgery at a hospital in a different country.
 Or would we have flown directly back home, all the while hoping that Justin’s appendix wouldn’t burst.
-It shows how important it is to make sure you purchase travel insurance before you travel anywhere.
-You can never tell when these sorts of things will happen, especially as he had no symptoms earlier that week.
 I was really happy that he was at a hospital near our home with his parents by his side.
 I asked if he wanted me to return home to be with him, but he wanted me to stay in Florida.

 Justin had his surgery in the middle of the night and it was a success.
 He had to stay home from work to rest for one week.